 This is extremely unfortunate as it encourages stagnation in the results and discourages efforts by would-be contributors who give up before (maybe) seeing some traffic results from all their hard work.
 So how do we fix this?

 Individuals and organizations will be able to submit sites to the engine for indexing and ranking.
 A small number of sites may be submitted for free, additional sites will require a nominal fee (to discourage spammers from mass submissions).
-End users will be able to view recently added sites and vote on the value of such submissions and will be incentivized to do so because:
+End users will be able to view recently added sites and vote on the value of such submissions and will be incentivized to do so via:

-Authority Incentive - The discovery of valuable sites is one way to increase one's authority on a topic.
+Authority Incentive - The discovery of valuable sites is one way to increase one's "real life" authority on a topic.
 If people regularly see you providing high quality results on a topic they will look to you as an authority on the topic.

 Discovery Incentive - Everyone loves discovering and sharing something valuable with others, part of human culture - and internet culture in particular - is the creation and sharing of valuable content.